willmorrison1/DART-atmos-corr/tutorials/Real-world-images/README.md

 # Sample image

 The observations shown here are from an Optris PI-160 thermal camera.
 It is sensitive to radiation between 7 - 14 microns.
 Observations were taken on top of a high rise building in central London and have an oblique view of the surfaces below.
-The [sample image](README_files/data/C17_sampleImg.tif) used for this - and later - tutorials was taken around midday on 27th August 2017.
+The [sample image](README_files/data/C17_sampleImg.tif) used for this (and a later) tutorial was taken around midday on 27th August 2017.

 ```r